Multiple Choice Questions With Multiple Answers

 Multiple choice questions with multiple answers can be displayed in two ways:

-• Vertical list - Ideal for a long list of answers
+• Checkbox Buttons (Columns) - Ideal for a long list of answers

-• Horizonal list - Ideal for a short list of answers.
+• Checkbox Buttons (Horizontal) - Ideal for a short list of answers.
 If you want to use a horizontal layout with a long list of questions, you can group your answers into columns

 When you build a multiple choice question with multiple answers, you can customise it with the following additional fields and options:

-Add Other field Adds an Other option to your multiple choice answer list
+Add Other Answer Choice Adds an Other option to your multiple choice answer list

-Add Comment field Adds a free text field underneath the question
+Add Comment Text Box Adds a free text field underneath the question

 Require an Answer to this Question Forces the respondent to select an answer before they can progress to the next page

-Validate Answer Format Sets a maximum and/or minimum answers that must be selected for the answer to be valid
+Validate Answer Format Sets a maximum and/or minimum number of answers that must be selected for the answer to be accepted

 Randomise, Sort or Flip Answer Choices Lets you control the order that the answers are presented: randomly, in alphabetical order, and so on

-You cannot use a drop-down menu for multiple choice questions with multiple answers - this option is available if you select Multiple Choice (One Answer Only)
+You cannot use a drop-down menu for multiple choice questions with multiple answers - this option is available if you select Multiple Choice (Only One Answer)

 Reporting Tip